Geonkick-Synthesizer/geonkick/README.md

         make
         make install

-NOTE: after every update from the repository over the old code
+Note: after every update from the repository over the old code
-      there is a need to proper clean the build in order to generate the resources and the
+      there is a need to clean the build in order to generate the resources and the
-      static API library used by the project, i.e.
+      static API library used by the project:

      cd build
      rm -fr ./*